What is Winmain?

 WinMain() is the C entry point function of any windows application.
 DOS/console based applications use main() as the C programming entry point function however windows Win32 graphical applications use WinMain() as the entry point function.

 WinMain() is a function which is called by the operating system during creation of a process.
 First argument is the instance handle of the current application process.
 Next argument is the handle of the previous instance (used in Win16 programs, no longer used in Win32).
 The command line arguments from operating system shell comes as next argument.
 Finally operating system passes the window show attribute of main window.
 WinMain returns success as zero and error as non zero.

-The WinMain function is called by the system as the initial entry point for a Win32-based application.
+This function is called by the operating system as the initial entry point for a Win32-based application.

-- hInstance - Handle to the current instance of the application.
+- hInst - Handle to the current running instance of the application.

-- hPrevInstance - Handle to the previous instance of the application.
-For a Win32-based application, this parameter is always NULL.
+- hPrevInst - Handle to the previous instance of the process.
+This was used in Win16 application and no longer used in Win32-based application (This is always NULL).

-- lpCmdLine - Pointer to a null-terminated string specifying the command line for the application, excluding the program name.
+- strCmdLine - Pointer to a null-terminated ASCII string holding the input command line from the , excluding the program name.
 To retrieve the entire command line, use the GetCommandLine() function.

 - nCmdShow - Specifies how the window is to be shown.

 If the function succeeds, terminating when it receives a WM_QUIT message, it should return the exit value contained in that message's wParam parameter.
 If the function terminates before entering the message loop, it should return zero.

 The wWinMain is the wide character version of WinMain.
 An application written with wide char support or international language support should implement wWinMain.
 The only difference here is the lpCmdLine parameter.
 It is poining to a wide char string.
 GetCommandLineW() is used to access this parameter.